 The Policing and Crime Act 2017 introduced the power for government to produce statutory guidance in relation to taxi licensing to prevent harm to children and vulnerable adults.
 New statutory taxi and private hire vehicle (PHV) standards were published in July 2020 replacing the previous best practice guidance.
 Licensing authorities must have regard to these statutory standards when exercising their functions.

 The focus of the new standards is on safeguarding with recommendations centred on ensuring robust decision-making processes and procedures are in place for licensing drivers and operators, rather than on vehicle standards.
 The standards include a number of recommendations that the LGA has pushed for on behalf of our members, including enhanced driver safety checks and safeguarding and disability awareness training as well as recommending councils use the LGA’s national register of taxi and PHV driver licence refusals and revocations (NR3).
+New legislation has strengthened the standards further, and we expect that the use of the NR3 will be mandatory when licensing authorities are making decisions on taxi/PHV licences.

 Strengths and weaknesses of the current system